Chesterfield Road, Staveley, Chesterfield, S43 3XD

 A warm friendly welcome awaits you at Storrs Road Methodist Church and Centre, situated on Storrs Road, just off Chatsworth Road on the western side of Chesterfield.

-We are currently meeting in person on Sunday mornings at 10am.
-From the 5th of September this will change to 10.30am each week.
-Due to the size of the worship area we are currently asking people to book a place by contacting Steven on 01246 206760 up to the Thursday before a service.
-We also ask that face coverings be worn.
+We are currently meeting in person on Sunday mornings at 10:30am.
+Due to the size of the worship area we are currently asking people to wear a face covering.

 Children and families are very welcome.
 Services aim to meet the needs of all who take part.
 People in the church want to reach out to the community to bring the message that Jesus is alive and tell of how He makes a difference in their lives."